SwedbankPay/developer.swedbankpay.com/index.md

   <div class="row mt-4">
       <div class="{{ card_col_class }}">
           {% include card.html title='Contact Us'
-              text='Before you start, you can get in touch with our Sales department to get the perfect solution for your needs' icon_content='email'
+              text='Before you start, you can get in touch with our Sales department to find the perfect solution for your needs' icon_content='email'
               icon_outlined=true
               to="mailto:sales.swedbankpay@swedbank.se"